bravoalpha79/k9-zen/README.md

 Traditional dog training usually relies on "carrot-and-stick" methods i.e. the combined use of rewards and punishments (or "corrections") to induce desirable and prevent/correct unwanted dog behaviour.
 However, while appearing effective on the short term, punishment and the use of force have a negative impact on the dog-owner relationship and may also produce unwanted side effects, such as development of anxiety or reactiveness in the dog.

-On the other hand, K9Zen (appyling PRT) relies solely on positive motivation to steer the dog towards desired behavioural patterns.
+On the other hand, K9Zen (appying PRT) relies solely on positive motivation to steer the dog towards desired behavioural patterns.

 **_"K9Zen Training School - because your favourite snout deserves the best."_**